DKyryk/HaskellCheck/info/Type Classes.md

 # Type classes define behavior

+A type class is an interface that defines some behavior.
+If a type is an instance of a type class, then it supports and implements the behavior the type class describes.
+Everything before => symbol in type description is called a class constraint.

 Existing type classes:
 1) **Eq** - used for types that support equality check (operators ==, /=)